tauri-apps/smoke-tests/README.md

 A collection of frameworks used as a suite of smoke-tests for tauri

 ## Basic Tests
-The `todomvc` folder is composed of baseline apps from the [todomvc](https://github.com/tastejs/todomvc) projects.
+The `smoke/todomvc` folder is composed of baseline apps from the [todomvc](https://github.com/tastejs/todomvc) projects.
 At the moment we're building:
  - angular2
  - polymer
  - react